deriv-com/champion-trading-automation/memory-bank/activeContext.md

 ## Next Steps

 ### Short-term (Next 2 Weeks)
-1. **Complete Unified SSE Streaming Component**
+1. **✅ Complete Unified SSE Streaming Component**
-   - Finish implementation of base classes and adapters
+   - ✅ Finish implementation of base classes and adapters
+   - ✅ Refactor existing code to use the new implementation
+   - ✅ Document the new architecture and usage patterns
    - Write comprehensive tests for the new components
-   - Refactor existing code to use the new implementation
-   - Document the new architecture and usage patterns

 2. **Implement File Headers**
    - Create script to generate initial headers